TITLE 6 PRIMARY AND SECONDARY EDUCATION

 assist in the implementation of standards for excellence through

-the use of the educational plan
+the use of the Education Plan

-specified in this regulation.
-The
+procedural requirements specified in this regulation.

 A. District